paul-pharoah/breast-til/README.md

 er_ari -       automated score for estrogen receptor using Ariol (b)
 fu_15 -        follow-up time censored at 15 years
 br_15 -        breast cancer specific death at 15 years with unknown coded as breast cancer death
-bcss_15 -      breast cancer specific death at 15 years with unknown censored.
-horm -         indicator variable for adjuvant hormone therapy
+bcss_15 -      breast cancer specific death at 15 years with unknown censored core_size -    size of tissue cores in tissue micro-arrays horm -         indicator variable for adjuvant hormone therapy
 tras -         indicator variable for adjuvant trastuzumab
-radio -        type of radiotherapy
+radio -        indicator variable for radiotherapy
 chemo -        indicator variable for adjuvant chemotherapy

 (a)	see description of how these derived in  Ali HR, et al   Astronomical algorithms for automated analysis of tissue protein expression in breast cancer.
 Br.
 J. Cancer  108, 602-12, 2013.
 PMID 23329232